Made in the USA

 POR-15 application on non porous surfaces (most metals):

-When painting on metal surfaces, we recommend at least 20oz. of Metal Ready for every quart of paint or coating you use
+Metal Prep is recommended when using opaque painting on metal surfaces, we recommend at least 20oz. of Metal Prep for every quart of paint or coating you use.
+Use Alloy Prep for Soft Metal Etching and translucent or clear coatings.

-Engine Enamels: One pint will cover any standard automobile engine block
+Engine Enamel: One pint will cover any standard automobile engine block

-Hi-Temperature Paints (Factory Manifold Grey, Black Velvet, POR-20): For exhaust components 8oz. will coat an average set of manifolds and a small set of headers.
+Hi-Temperature Paints: For exhaust components 8oz will coat an average set of manifolds and a small set of headers.

 Floor pan and Trunk Kit: Enough products to do two floor pans or one entire trunk